Narcosobrinos affair: Government of Venezuela

 After Maduro's nephews were apprehended by the DEA for the illegal distribution of cocaine on 10 November 2015, Maduro posted a statement on Twitter criticizing "attacks and imperialist ambushes" which was viewed by many media outlets as being directed towards the United States.
-President Maduro's wife, Cilia Flores, accused the United States of kidnapping her nephews and said that she had proof that they were kidnapped by the DEA.
+When they were detained, then President Maduro's wife, Cilia Flores, accused the United States of "kidnapping" her nephews and said she had proof they were kidnapped by the DEA.
 Diosdado Cabello, a senior official in Maduro's government who has been accused of drug trafficking himself, was also quoted as saying the arrests were a "kidnapping" by the United States.

 Roberto de Jesús Soto Garcia, a Honduran man who provided assistance to the smugglers, has been linked to Venezuela's Vice President Tareck El Aissami.

 Following the arrest of the nephews, Associated Press correspondent Hannah Dreier was detained by SEBIN agents.
-She was then interrogated, being threatened with being beheaded in a way like ISIL did to James Foley, saying they would release her for a kiss.
-They later stated that they wanted to exchange Dreier for President Maduro's nephews.
+Dreier said she was interrogated and threatened, and that the agents stated they wanted to exchange Dreier for the arrested nephews.